Rise of the Planet of the Apes (2011)

 I’ve been asking my friend The Stillness – an avowed fanatic of all things Apes – to put aside his excellent music blog for a while so that he can write the definitive analysis on this long-running sci-fi series.
 Until then, here are my brief comments on Rise of the Planet of the Apes (2011) and Dawn of the Planet of the Apes (2014).

 The film is entertaining but not great by any means.
 The filmmakers do create a wonderful character in Caesar (played by Andy Serkis), but the script and performances are kind of weak: David Oyelowo is laughably over-the-top as Will’s boss, and the relationship between Will and love interest Caroline (Freida Pinto) superficial at best.
-I also find the motion capture and CG a bit clunky, specially during that last sequence where the apes escape across the city and storm the Golden Gate.
+I also find the motion capture and CG a bit clunky, specially during a last sequence where the apes escape across the city.
 Still, not a bad way to jumpstart the franchise again.
-Also, it makes you forget about Burton’s version, so win-win.
+And, it makes you forget about Burton’s version, so win-win.

 Now, Dawn of the Planet of the Apes is another story.
 This is the movie I was expecting to see the first time around.
 Set ten years after Rise of the Planet of the Apes, it focuses on the new world of the simians, letting us see how their society has prospered.
 It’s a slower, more thought-out film – one which opens and closes with a close-up of Caesar’s expressive face as he bears witness to how his carefully constructed community erupts in anger, dissension, betrayal.
 It pits humans against apes in a struggle for the survival of each species.
 And it does so with a welcome economy of bombast and emphasis on dialogue and intrigue.
 If Rise of the Planet of the Apes was an action movie, this one is more of a suspense drama… and it makes all the difference for me.
 Plus this time around, the CG is top-notch: Halfway through, I pretty much stopped seeing the digital apes altogether.